pchiorean/Indentz/README.md

     <Name>_<Total size WxH>[_<Visible area WxH>][_<Bleed>].indd

 `WxH` are pairs of numbers like `000x000` (where `000` means a group of at least one digit, followed or not by decimals, and optionally by `mm` or `cm`).
-The first pair found defines the size of the page.
-If a second pair is found, it defines the _visible area_.
-If a one- or two-digit sequence follows, it defines the bleed.
+The first pair found sets the size of the page.
+If a second pair is found, it sets the _visible area_.
+If a one- or two-digit sequence follows, it sets the bleed.
 The script is reasonably tolerant to whitespace and extra stuff.

 **Example:**